codepath/android_guides/Setting-up-IntelliJ-IDEA.md

-Android Studio is version of IntelliJ specifically tailored Android development.
+Android Studio is version of IntelliJ specifically tailored for Android development.
 Installation instructions for Android Studio can be found [here](http://goo.gl/X2SVFR).

 IntelliJ IDEA contains all the features found in Android Studio.
 Setup for Android development is, however, a bit more involved than Android Studio.